 Where is Fuerteventura?

-Fuerteventura is part of the Canary islands which are Spanish governed, part of the EU (except for fiscal/customs matters) and are located off the coast of north Africa in the Atlantic Ocean.
+Fuerteventura is part of the Canary islands which are Spanish governed, and are located off the coast of north Africa in the Atlantic Ocean.
 They comprise 7 main islands – Fuerteventura, Lanzarote, Tenerife, Gran Canaria, La Palma, La Gomera and El Heirro.

 The climate is one of the main things that draws people here.
 This is particularly true during the winter when many people from northern Europe come here to escape their winter briefly.
 It generally not too hot in the summer, unlike the silly 40°C+ temperatures that are seen in southern Spain and in the Mediterranean, with temperatures normally in the range 30°C to 38°C. In the winter, temperatures never get too low.
 The lowest at night is rarely below 15°C with daily temperatures in the 20°C to 28°C range.

 See our Fuerteventura Weather page for more details

 The beaches are some of the best in Europe with beautiful white/golden sand and clear water.
 Watersports are very popular here and attract surfers, wind surfers and kite boarders from all over the world.
 My favourite beaches.